Baby massage: tips and benefits

 How to massage your baby: getting started

-Before beginning, 'ask permission' by rubbing a little oil between your hands over your baby, and saying 'can I give you a massage?'
+Before beginning, 'ask permission' by rubbing a little oil between your hands near your baby’s ears, and ask 'can I give you a massage?'
 This may sound a little strange but your child will become familiar with this cue and know that massage is about to start.
+It also gives your baby a chance to let you know if they're not feeling like a massage.

 It's great to massage the whole of your child's body using a range of techniques.
 To get you started, we describe some strokes below for the legs and feet.
 You can repeat each stroke a few times, always responding to what your child seems to enjoy.